-1

-Once an application has been s Mayor has six weeks to provide the application, assessing wheth with the London Plan policies.
-T consultation stage is commnly k "Stage 1".
-The application is then consider planning authority at its planning where it decides whether to grat permission.
-Following its consideration, the authority is then required to refe application to the Mayor for his known as a Stage 2 referral.
-Th days to make a decision to allow planning authority decision to st refusal, or to take over the appli becoming the local planning aut Mayor can direct a borough to re permission if a development wo implementation of the London p otherwise be contrary to good s planning. e comments on her it complies This known as red by the local g committee, nt or refuse local planning er the final decision, he Mayor has 14 w the local tand, to direct ication, thus thority.
-The efuse buld prejudice blan, or strategic
+- Once an application has been submitted, the Mayor has six weeks to provide comments on the application, assessing whether it complies with the London Plan policies.
+This consultation stage is commnly known as "Stage 1". - The application is then considered by the local planning authority at its planning committee, where it decides whether to grant or refuse permission. - Following its consideration, the local planning authority is then required to refer the application to the Mayor for his final decision, known as a Stage 2 referral.
+The Mayor has 14 days to make a decision to allow the local planning authority decision to stand, to direct refusal, or to take over the application, thus becoming the local planning authority.
+The Mayor can direct a borough to refuse permission if a development would prejudice implementation of the London plan, or otherwise be contrary to good strategic planning.

-implementation of the permission.
+Where planning permission is granted, the applicant usually has three years to begin implementation of the permission.